lbausch/laravel-fortress/README.md

 ```
 This method will return all Blogs where the User has the "read" Permission.

-**Important:** The `myAllowedResources` method is quite limited when it comes to resolving the requested Resources as it produdes *a lot* of queries (one for every found Resource).
-Luckily you can pass in a Closure as the third argument and come up with your own resolving logic:
+**Important:** The `myAllowedResources` method is quite limited when it comes to resolving the requested Resources as it produces *a lot* of queries (one for every found Resource).
+Luckily you can pass in a Closure as the third argument and come up with your own resolving logic (e.g. also retrieve certain relations):

 ```php
 $readable_blogs = $user->myAllowedResources('read', Blog::class, function($resources) {